Disease Management: Heart Failure Learning Series

 Mi-CCSI’s mission is “partnering to better care” and providing continuing education opportunities at no cost is one way we can contribute at this time.

-From October 1, 2020 through March 31, 2021 to assist those providing care, Mi-CCSI is extending and expanding its FREE on-line enduring disease management learning options.
+Through December 31, 2021 to assist those providing care, Mi-CCSI is extending and expanding its FREE on-line enduring disease management learning options.
 All enduring learning activities have nursing and social work continuing education available and are at NO COST to the participant.

 Claire Nolan, PharmD